jiayuzhou/CSE491-2016Fall/README.md

 where [ ] denotes inclusion and ( ) denotes exclusion.
 The instructor reserves the right to move the thresholds down (but not up) based on the distribution of final percentages.

 ### Homework
 All homework must be done independently, or you will be penalized for plagiarism.
-The instruc- tor and the TA will be carefully looking into your code.
+The instructor and the TA will be carefully looking into your code.

 Most homework contains a written component and a programming component.
 Therefore, most homework submission should include a report and some Python code.
 The report should be submitted in hard-copy BEFORE class on the due date.
 The code file should be submitted electronically on MSU D2L (one submission per student).
 Late penalty is 15% point deduction per day for the first three days, after which the submission will not be accepted.
 Exceptions/extensions can be given to students with documented and valid excuse.
 Students need to provide evidence for their excuse and must notify the instructor before the original due date.
 A student may request up to 2 excused extensions.